isrever/XIVOTPGenerator/Readme.txt

 Step 7: Exit the Program
 After the program completes its tasks, it will exit automatically.

+Step 8: Build a JAR File
+To package the OTPGenerator Java application into a JAR (Java Archive) file, you can use the jar command with a manifest file that specifies the main class.
+Here are the steps to create the JAR file: jar cfm OTPGenerator.jar manifest.txt *.class

+Step 9: Running a JAR File:
+java -jar XIVOTPGenerator.jar

 Note:
 Ensure that you have the necessary permissions to access the directory and execute Java commands.
 Make sure your Java installation is properly configured.